 Hitler’s name is often brought up as one of the most evil men in history.
 His motivation was to obtain the space and resources needed for the Aryan race to spread and rule the world.
 Thus humanity would be in a superior position, smarter and stronger, in his opinion.
 Many other people have shared similar beliefs about various races throughout history but it is the way that Hitler set about achieving his goal, killing millions of people in a tyrannical rampage that sets him apart as one of the most evil figures in history.

 As a scriptwriter you need to explain why the villains acts in the way they do.
 The two main reasons characters become villains tend to be through their own victimization at an early age, or a self-serving attitude leaving the villain with little to no empathy.
 The “victim villain” tends to be a re-actor, with a backstory to explain his evil traits.
 The “self-serving villain” tends to have a number of unconscious factors which have resulted in their maladjusted world view, just like Adolph Hitler as looked into above.

 Recognise that no-one is 100% evil.
 Instead they will have a few positive traits littered amongst a black cloud of negativity.
 Remember Blofeld from James Bond movies, while he had an obsession with killing James Bond (in highly convoluted manners) and world domination, his Persian cat certainly wouldn’t have seen him as evil.
 He thought the world of his cat and treated it with love.

-One thing that bonds all villains is a certain form of narcissism.
-A set of beliefs where they feel that there world view, their thoughts and their feelings are correct and more important than anyone else’s.
-As far as they are concerned they are the only human while everyone around them is a mindless robot taking human form, therefore they are “perfectly justified” in sacrificing such pawns to achieve their goal.
+One thing that bonds all villains in film scripts is a certain form of narcissism.
+A set of beliefs where they feel that there world view is correct and more important than anyone else’s.
+As far as they are concerned they are the only human while everyone around them is a mindless robot taking human form.
+Therefore they are “perfectly justified” in sacrificing such pawns to achieve their goal.

 Everyone’s always wrong…except me!